Stephen Sserubula

-Stephen Sserubula (born 9 February 1981), is a Ugandan politician who serves as an MP of Uganda.
+Stephen Ssrubula (born 9 February 1981) is a Ugandan politician who served as an MP of Uganda.

-ELectoral history
+Electoral history.

 Sserubula ran for parliament as a member of the Democratic Party in the 2016 Ugandan general election, but lost to Isaac Mulindwa.
-He beat Mulindwa in the 2021 Ugandan general election, and is a member of the 11th parliament as a National Unity Platform member.
+He beat Mulindwa in the 2021 Ugandan general election, and is a member of the 11th parliament as a National Unity Platform member.He lost the Lugazi municipality parliamentary seat in the 2026 Ugandan general elections to Senteza Richard who contested as an independent candidate.

 Career

 Before entering politics, Sserubula worked as a teacher.
-Sserubula has criticized the Parish Model, a new development plan that allocates funds to local communities (parishes), arguing that it is susceptible to corruption.
+Sserubula has criticized the Parish Development Model, a new development plan that allocates funds to local communities (parishes), arguing that it is susceptible to corruption.
 He has also criticized negative environmental impacts of factories in his district, saying: “Much as they give our people jobs, the factories must be mindful of the health of our people”.